 If you do not file your Appearance and Answer by the established deadline, the filing party can seek relief by from the Court by making a motion requesting that the Court enter a Default Judgment.
 This means that the filing party could be granted the relief requested in the Petition without you even participating in the case.
 Unless you have no opinion about the relief requested, it is not a good idea to ignore the case as the Court will enter orders whether you agree or not.

-Can a Default Order be Vacated in Illinois Divorce of Family Law Case?
+Can a Default Order be Vacated in Illinois Divorce or Family Law Case?

 Yes.
-In Illinois, Section 1401 of the Illinois Code of Civil Procedure (735 ILCS 5/2) provides a possible way to vacate a default order.
+In Illinois, Section 1401 of the Illinois Code of Civil Procedure (735 ILCS 5/2) provides a possible way to vacate a default order in a Chicago divorce or family law case.
 However, before the Court enters a default order, one must show that they have a meritorious reason for not participating in the litigation.

 In the end, the decision to vacate a default order is really up to the Judge.
 And understand, they are rarely impressed when they hear that a court proceeding was ignored.